 2 small cloves garlic, minced

-1 small red onion, peeled and finely diced
+1 small red onion, peeled and finely

 4 cups diced heirloom tomatoes